adamsmithdev/persuit/README.md

 # 🧾 Job Tracker (WIP)

-A simple full-stack job application tracker built with Next.js, Tailwind CSS, Prisma, and GitHub OAuth.
+A simple full-stack job application tracker built with Next.js, Tailwind CSS, Prisma, and OAuth authentication (GitHub & Google).

 You can add, edit, and manage job applications with status tracking and notes — all tied to your authenticated account.